 Alternate versions of this fake speech refers to him being in a hospital bed.
 Steve Jobs died at home, not in a hospital.
 The New York Times noted :

 In his final months, Mr. Jobs’s home — a large and comfortable but relatively modest brick house in a residential neighborhood — was surrounded by security guards.
 His driveway’s gate was flanked by two black S.U.V.’s.

 We don’t have an exact date for when he was confined to his home for his last days, but we do know that by August 11, 2011, he was permanently at home :

 “He said, ‘I want to talk to you about something,’ ” remembers Cook.
 “This was when he was home all the time, and I asked when, and he said, ‘Now.’”

-None of the books written about him refers to this fake speech
+None of the books written about him refers to these fake Last Words

 If Steve Jobs wanted to pass along such a message, he would have done it in that book.
 There is no mention of such a message in that biography.